RoboSense-LiDAR/rs_driver/doc/howto/how_to_online_use_driver.md

 #### Step5

-​	Define the parameter and config it.
+​	Define a parameter object and config it.
 The msop port and difop port number of lidar can be got from **wireshark(a network socket capture software)**.
 The default value is 6699 and 7788.
 User also need to make sure the **lidar type** is set correctly.

 ```c++
  RSDriverParam param;                      ///< Creat a parameter object